vicjicaman/bucketws-docs/docs/getting-started-node.md

 ## Prerequisites

-You need an account to get your API Keys and create your test buckets for this demo, here are the overall steps for the prerequisites:
+You need an account to get your API Key and create your test buckets for this demo, here are the overall steps for the prerequisites:

-- Create an account at https://bucket.listws.com/v2/auth/en-US/register
+- Create an account at https://app.bucketws.com/auth/app/register
-- Create a private bucket named test-private
 - Create a public bucket named test-public
-- Create an API secret on the API Keys section
-- Get the localhost access key on the section Domain -> CORS
+- Get the API Key

 For a more detailed guide of the previous steps please go to the page **[prerequisites](/docs/prerequisites)**